In This Article

-Some of the more popular (street) names used to describe this liquid combination include:
+Aside from lean, other street names used to describe this liquid combination include:

 In recent years, this dangerous combination has become more popular among America’s youth.
 Hip-hop communities and rappers have glamorized the drink to make it the intoxicant of choice.

 The FDA has restricted the use of prescription cough syrup containing codeine, along with other codeine and tramadol pain medications in children.
-It has also required labeling changes for opiod cough and cold medicines.
+It has also required labeling changes for opioid cough and cold medicines.

 Users enjoy the calming effects that kick in approximately 30 minutes after consuming the drink.
-It is often referred to as "lean" because it causes people to slouch, lean, and sit down due to the intense intoxication.
+It's often called "lean" because it causes people to slouch, lean, and sit down due to intense intoxication.

 Some of these side effects include: